 The bespectacled banana-eater is Ng Man-Tat.
 No, he is not a gangster but he has shown to be adroit at playing one.
 This comes from his experience of dealing with Triads.
 When he was younger, he was a heavy drinker and gambler.
 He also spent his time with many women.
 In 1980, when he was 28 years old, he owed 300,000 H.K.$ in gambling debts.
 Things got so bad that he wanted to commit suicide.
 Thank God that he didn’t do that, because where would Stephen be without his regular on-screen sidekick?
 In 1996, Stephen finally broke away from the Win’s brand.
 He was originally meant to be play Sing in a Derek Yee film (Stephen sometimes plays characters with this name because his Cantonese name is Chow Sing-Chi).
 Those in-the-know will know that I am referring to the character that Leslie Cheung played in Viva Erotica.
 Besides the fact that it was going to have a Category III rating, he told the press that he had quit the role because he wanted to be a director instead of playing one.
 He chose to concentrate on his own film project – The God of Cookery.

 On January 7 in 1998, it was reported that Yuen Woo-Ping’s appeal for Canadian immigration was rejected too.
 He filed for an appeal that was also rejected.
 He applied with self-employment status, and planned to produce films there.
+He had worked in Vancouver for the opening reel of In the Line of Duty 4 (1989).
+Also, Hollywood likes to make films in Canada because of tax benefits.
+Therefore, he literally had a demo reel.
 After the officials reviewed his commercial plans, they rejected his application.
 The officials pointed out that his commercial plans were too narrow.
 They didn’t know about what The Matrix was going to end up being.
 Still, the taste for movies in Canada and H.K. was said to be different enough that he could not survive in self-employment.
 Although his lawyer attempted to appeal by citing that the interview was too short, the appeal was rejected.
 If it wasn’t for being hired to work on The Matrix (or Live Wire as it was originally known as before the movie was done), he would’ve ended up focusing on on making martial arts TV shows in Malaysia.

 The man with the devilish face is Shing Fui-On.
 When Shing was a child, he felt that he had a problem with his brain, so people called him Big Silly Head – a name that would be immortalized in Chase a Fortune (1985).
 In the early days of his movie career, he had worked as a prop master for the Shaw Brothers movie studio.
 He also once worked as a thug.
 He was sentenced to 4 years in prison for slashing people, and his sentence was reduced to 2 years and 8 months.
 Now you know why he didn’t do anything on camera between 1975 and 1981.
 His career picked up a bit more steam when he befriended Danny Lee in 1983.
 Danny always wanted to be a policeman but the salary was lower than that of an actor, so he compensated by playing policemen.
 As such, he could vouch for Shing’s character, especially when Shing became a bodyguard for the threatened and blackmailed Andy Lau.